architect/arc.codes/public/index.md

 - 💻 **Work locally** while completely offline with a speedy in-memory database
 - ⏱  **Deploy in seconds** with first class support for `staging` and `production` envs

-_Everything you need to build a modern cloud app with low code, terse config and zero ceremony._
+_Everything to build a modern cloud app with low code, terse config and zero ceremony._

 ---